AndreiBertescu/NotePlan/README.md

 - Make the website compatible with smaller screen displays.
 - Develop a mobile app version of NotePlan.
 - Fix a bug withe the saving of the description texts

+# Version 1.3:
+- Added two working profiles: production and development.
+- Added remember me functionality.
+- Added error mesages for reused email on the register page and invalid email or password for the login page
+- Added view password button to the various password inputs.
+- Fixed a bug with the descriptions not being shown with line breaks.

 # Version 1.2:
 - Added a profile page where you can view your email, name, and preferences.